GeorgeZapp/egdd/index.md

 - Movement Through Files: By the end of the lesson, players will be able to competently use the `cd` command to move up and down different file systems.
 - Listing Every File: By the end of the lesson, players will be able to competently use the `ls` command to list all of the files in a given directory.
-- Executing Files: By the end of the lesson, players will be able to competently use the `sh` command to run files inside of the terrminal.
+- Executing Files: By the end of the lesson, players will be able to competently use the `sudo` command to run files inside of the terrminal.

 ## Prerequisite Knowledge